 Dermatologist ?: Nail condition are commonly seen by Dermatologists. ...Read more

 Who (orthopedic surgeons or podiatrist) does vascularized bone grafts for osteonecrosis of the talus-in denver, chicago, st. Louis or kansas areas?

 Ankle Specialist: I would check with the medical schools in each of the cities.
 Chicago and st. Louis have multiple medical schools.
 In the orthopedic department look for the doctor listed as foot and ankle.
 This at least means that he or she is fellowship trained ...Read moreSee 1 more doctor answer

 Podiatrists: Podiatrists concentrate on all aspects of foot and ankle problems.
 Will be able to offer a full range of treatments from conservative to surgery, based on their training.
 Few orthopedist concentrate on just foot and ankle problems and those that have special training in that area are mainly limited to just surgical options. ...Read moreSee 3 more doctor answers

 Looking for a podiatrist/orthopedic specialist advice.
 Does a foot splint for the big toe get rid of mild bunions or prevent it from becoming worse?

 Unlikely: 'splints' for hallux vagus deformity and bunions have little effect on natural history or progression .
 Bunion pads, wider shoes , nsaids may help.Deforming forces which result in hv often progress.
 See an ors w/ foot/ankle fellowship training or your local orthopedist.Best of luck! ...Read moreSee 3 more doctor answers

-Hard pressure on my feet, feet&leg hurt which doctor (chiropractor, physical therapist, podiatrist, orthopedic, or acupunpuncturist or?)should I see
+Hard pressure on my feet, feet&leg hurt which doctor (chiropractor, physical therapist, podiatrist, orthopedic, or acupunpuncturist or?)should i see

 Any one of the Docs: would do, so as to be properly evaluated and Diagnosed and treatment started.
 Good Luck. ...Read more

 Podiatrist diagnosed 5th metatarsal stress fracture near toe even though it's not on x ray.
 Pain & swelling when walking and swimming.
 Could it be tendonitis instead?
 Can foot heal without an orthopedic shoe, which feels worse than sneaker?